Ricci flow, Killing spinors, and T-duality in generalized geometry: Connections and Dirac generating operators

 The main idea to construct a generating operator on $\Gamma(\mathbb{S})$ is to start with a Dirac operator $\slashed D$ on $\Gamma(S)$ for a choice of generalized connection $D$, and then try to render the construction independent of choices.
 The definition of $\slashed D$ involves a choice of spin $E$-connection, and this ambiguity is fixed by the twist $(\det S^*)^{\frac{1}{r_S}}$.
 Another ambiguity comes from the torsion of $D$, regarded as an operator on $\Gamma(S)$ by Clifford multiplication.
 Finally, once the torsion is fixed, there is still an ambiguity coming from the Weyl endomorphisms in decomposition \eqref{eq:splittingyoung}, which is removed by the twist $|\det T^*|^{\frac{1}{2}}$ and the divergence operator.

 In this context, the \emph{Weyl gauge fixing} in Lemma \ref{lem:weylfixed} amounts to choosing a generating operator $\slashed d$ in the space of sections of a different twisted spinor bundle, namely

 and to constructing a space of generalized connections $D$ on $E$ with fixed Dirac operator $\slashed D = \slashed d$.
 An interesting consequence of this condition is that $D$ is forced to be torsion-free, which motivates the use of these type of generalized connections in the present work.
-Note here that, since $|\det T^*|^{\frac{1}{2}}$ is trivializable, a generating operator on $\Gamma(\mathcal{S})$ always exists by Theorem \ref{th:genoper}.
+Note here that, since $|\det T^*|^{\frac{1}{2}}$ is trivializable, a generating operator on $\Gamma(\mathcal{S})$ always exists under the assumptions of Theorem \ref{th:genoper}.
 Before going into any details of our construction, let us discuss briefly a basic example.

 \begin{example} Let $E = T \oplus T^*$ be an exact Courant algebroid over $M$, as considered in Example \ref{ex:divergence}.
-For a choice of Lagrangian $T^* \subset E$, we have a spinor bundle $S = \Lambda^*T^*$, with Clifford action
+For the choice of Lagrangian $T^* \subset E$, we have a spinor bundle $S = \Lambda^*T^*$, with Clifford action

 where $\alpha \in \Gamma(\Lambda^*T^*)$.
 Then, $\det S^* \cong |\det T|^{\frac{r_S}{2}}$ and the twisted spinor bundles are $\mathcal{S} = \Lambda^*T^* \otimes |\det T|^{\frac{1}{2}}$ and

 with canonical generating operator on $\mathbb{S}$ given by